Update: Welcome Carolina Plott Hound Readers!

 — Marcus Brandon (@KMarcusBrandon) March 20, 2014

-In fact, two-thirds of those who spoke at the public comment meeting of the LRC spoke in opposition to the Common Core — a fact blown off by local media reports, who instead…wait for it… politicized the meeting.
+In fact, two-thirds of those who spoke at the public comment meeting of the LRC spoke in opposition to the Common Core — a fact blown off in local media reports, who instead…wait for it… politicized the meeting.

 As to politicizing curriculum and school standards, that’s already been done by the NC Chamber of Commerce, the US Chamber of Commerce, the Council of Chief State School Officers, the National Governor’s Association, Achieve Inc., Pearson, The Smarter Balance Consortium, the PARCC, The Bill and Melinda Gates Foundation, the Department of Education, Arne Duncan and Jeb Bush.

 Heck, where did the grant money come from?
 The President’s Race To The Top, which drew from his Stimulus package.
 Add Dr. Atkinson to that list who has made a cottage industry out of calling opposition to Common Core liars and ‘bearing false witness‘.
 That’s just a starter list, by the way.
-So, you’re a little late to the politicizing party, Rep. Cotham.

 Sen. Parmon also made a bizarre claim about 70% of teachers in NC approving of Common Core.
 If she was referring to the Scholastic survey, I thoroughly debunked that showing that only 600 some teachers in a Gates funded survey is NOT representative of NC teachers.
 I would also remind Cotham, Brandon and Parmon that NC had better standards than Common Core and the Fordham Grading report was a sham.